liqd/adhocracy3/docs/source/Code_Review_Process.rst

    merged until all review comments are resolved.

-5. *(re-assign)* If there are changes, the reviewer sends a response to the PR to the author alone (not to a3-dev).
+5. *(re-assign)* If there are changes, the reviewer sends a response to the PR to a3-dev.
 Body may be empty or contain the commit log.
 At this point, reviewer and author change roles, and the author becomes the reviewee.
 Proceed at step 3.

-   ..
-      REVIEW[tb]: I would prefer if the complete review process was public, i.e. all mails are send to a3-dev.

-   ..
-      REVIEW[nidi]: Me too.

 Recipes